knz13/knz13/README.md

 ### 👾 Hi there, welcome to my profile!

 * 🤔 Were you looking for a programmer willing to learn everything, make whole apps from the ground up, build a dream team and make friends along the way?
-Well, here i am!
+Well, here I am!
 * 📚 Software Engineering Student at [University of Brasilia](https://unb.br).
 * 🖥 Lover of programming and great challenges!